NigelFinegan5p/project4/README.md

 1.  **Imports**:

     from django.urls import path
-from . import views
+    from . import view

 -   path is imported from django.urls to define URL patterns.
 -   views is imported to reference the view functions that handle HTTP requests and return responses.